 That identity, that philosophy, is one largely focused on youth.

-This season, AS Monaco have used 11 players aged 21 or under in the first team, five of which are academy products: Benoît Badiashile, Chrislain Matsima, Eliot Matazo, Félix Lemarechal, and Maghnes Akliouche.
+In 2021-22, AS Monaco used 11 players aged 21 or under in the first team, five of which are academy products: Benoît Badiashile, Chrislain Matsima, Eliot Matazo, Félix Lemarechal, and Maghnes Akliouche.

-“Our squad average is the youngest in [the big] five leagues,” notes Mitchell.
+“Our squad average is one of the youngest in [the big] five leagues,” notes Mitchell.
 “The agreement after the audit was that we had to build it that way because the years before we spent €350m.
-We were the fifth biggest spender in the world, which was incredible, and that created issues in terms of financial management.
+We were the fifth-biggest spender in the world, which was incredible, and that created issues in terms of financial management.
 We had to create a different strategy, implement a different way of working.”

 Benoît Badiashile (21) and Aurelien Tchouameni (22) are two of France's top young talents

-The player personnel rebuild has resulted in AS Monaco having the second most valuable squad in Ligue 1 this season (which TransferRoom values at close to €390m per Expected Transfer Value) behind only big-spending Paris Saint-Germain.
+The player personnel rebuild resulted in AS Monaco having the second-most valuable squad in Ligue 1 in 2021-22 (which TransferRoom values at close to €390m per Expected Transfer Value) behind only big-spending Paris Saint-Germain.

 But it’s a highly-competitive philosophy.